 This is in the extreme case and, to be honest if you regularly check your water tank, you should be able to spot a gelatinous layer on the top of the water.

 Osmotic blistering can occur in the lining of poorly made fiberglass water tanks.
 These little blisters are prolific breeding grounds for material that can often burst, thus contaminating the water.

 Again, these problems are only something that you should worry about if you don’t do your due diligence when selecting a manufacturer and make a point of buying only the cheapest fiberglass water tanks.

 Those which have been designed and manufactured by professionals, especially for the use of storing potable drinking water, are entirely safe for use.

 In conclusion, fiberglass water tanks are entirely safe to use, provided you purchase from a reputable supplier.
-Safe Fiberglass Tank are a prime example of a reputable and reliable manufacturer of fiberglass water tanks.
-By choosing a cheaper and less reputable supplier, you run the risk of purchasing a poorly manufactured fiberglass water tank that may end up causing you problems in the long-term.
+Safe Fiberglass Tank is a prime example of a reputable and reliable manufacturer of fiberglass water tanks.
+By choosing a cheaper and less reputable supplier, you run the risk of purchasing a poorly manufactured fiberglass water tank that may end up causing you problems in the long term.